djandyr/docuware-autostore/README.md

 Automatically store documents from document tray to file cabinet using DocuWare REST API.
 Multiple tasks can be configured with different trays, intellix trusts levels, document title masks and processing limits.

-This script addresses lack of automation in DocuWare cloud trays which forces logged in user to manually store each document, even if the intelligent indexing confidence score is high (green).
+This script addresses lack of automation in document trays on DocuWare cloud which forces logged in user to manually store each document, even if the intelligent indexing confidence score is high (green).
 For scenarios where DocuWare is used to intelligently index large volumes of archived documents or emails any manual intervention can quickly become unmaintainable.

 ## Install